How to: Debug an Executable Not Part of a Visual Studio Solution

 On the File menu, click Open and select Project.

-In the Open Project dialog box, click the drop-down list next to the File name box, and select All Project Files.
+In the Open Project dialog box, click the Files of type drop-down arrow, and select Executable Files.

 Locate the executable, and click OK.